-[Oral moxifloxacin is unavailable in this brand however is available in other brands.
-Pharmacokinetic information obtained using oral moxifloxacin is also included in the following sub-sections for completion and for information of the prescribers.]
+[Oral moxifloxacin is unavailable in this brand however it is available in other brands.
+Pharmacokinetic information obtained using oral moxifloxacin is also included in the following sub-sections for completion and for information for the prescribers.]

 5.1 PHARMACODYNAMIC PROPERTIES